jamesking210/sipwavplayer/README.md

 sudo apt install asterisk
 ```
 Step 3: edit the sip.config file to work in your case.
 Here is mine with redacted info
-You'll need to update the USERNAME, PASSWORD, and SERVER_ADDRESS to match your enveronviment in my example extensions.conf file.
+You'll need to update the USERNAME, PASSWORD, and SERVER_ADDRESS to match your enveronviment in my example sip.conf file.
 ```bash
 sudo nano /etc/asterisk/sip.conf
 ```